sunsingh162/devTinder-web/README.md

 - Build Requests recieved page
 - Accept and reject an incoming request
 - mark interested and uninterested to other users profile in feed page
+- Made SignUp Page
+- Did End to End testing for our app